hourliert/redux-crud-observable/README.md

 ## Roadmap

 * Make the API configuration more generic
-* Make customizable the API entity shape (thinking about the id of the entity is found with a `hash` key at the moment)
+* Make customizable the API entity shape (thinking about how the id of the entity is found (at the moment, with a static `hash` key)